UnitedThruAction/Data/Tools/README.md

 * `KMLWriter.py` converts Geopandas DataFrames of polygons, e.g. election districts, into KML files for visualization in Google Maps.

 * `SuffolkParser.py` processes vote data in fixed-length record format received from Suffolk County Board of Elections and translates into the standard OpenElections CSV format.

+* `WriteinSheets.py` generate HTML write-in sheets for volunteers to record voter contact.
+Can be quickly and easily printed to PDF inside modern browsers.